Fragrant winter heliotrope is almost over

 I’ve just been out for a walk in Seaford past this large swathe of wildflower leaves.
-It is winter heliotrope, Petasites fragrans.
+It is winter heliotrope, Petasites pyrenaicus also known as Petasites fragrans.

 I only recently found out what this was.
 I had photographed some heliotrope flowers last year in Seaford, but hadn’t used the pics.
 Then a friend mentioned it a few months ago on social media, and all became clear!